fionyvan/fionyvan/README.md

 - A tableau public dashboard using the sample_superstore.csv dataset

 ## Here are a few interesting courses I have taken:
-- Statistical Methods for Machine Learning I
+- Statistical Methods for Machine Learning
-- Methods of Data Analysis I
+- Methods of Data Analysis
-- Introduction to Databases
+- Database Fundamentals
 - Software Design
 - Calculus II
 - Linear Algebra I